-Famous fiction author H. G. Wells married Catherine Robbins, his second wife, in 1895 and they moved to the Surrey town of Woking.
-He would spend his afternoons writing and his mornings wandering or riding across the local countryside.
+In 1895, H. G. Wells was an established fiction writer, and he married his second wife, Catherine Robbins, moving with her to the town of Woking in Surrey.
+There, he spent his mornings walking or cycling in the surrounding countryside, and his afternoons writing.
 The original idea for his famed novel The War of the Worlds came from his brother during one of these walks, pondering on what it might be like if alien beings were suddenly to descend on the scene and start attacking its inhabitants.

 Much of The War of the Worlds takes place around Woking and the surrounding area.
-The initial landing site of the Martian invasion force, Horsell Common, was an open area close to Wells's home.
+The initial landing site of the Martian invasion force, Horsell Common, was an open area close to Wells' s home.